-During the horizontal works, skills needed will be more of the usual on-land construction works, and could serve as temporary employment opportunities for skilled construction workers of the Province as priority will be given to locals, if the skills are available.
+During the horizontal works, skills needed will be of the nature of the usual on-land construction works, and could serve as temporary employment opportunities for skilled construction workers of Noveleta as priority will be given to locals, if the skills are available.
 The proponent shall give priority to all qualified locals hires with proper coordination with the concerned barangay Local Government Units (LGUs).